pierof9/movie_picture/README.md

 ## Continuous Deployment

 1. You need to create a user.
 Go to IAM --> 'piero-cicd'
+2. Create the access with Key/Secret pair, and store the credentials.
+3. Create the secrets in GitHub, named:
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- AWS_REGION
+These will contain the credentials you've downloaded during the IAM user creation.

 ### Terraform commands
 - `terraform init`